 Accumulated plaque and tartar on teeth are the leading cause of periodontitis.
 We will first deeply clean your teeth and gums from above and under your gum line and then use an ultrasonic scaling device.
 It will loosen and dislodge the calcified microbial deposits from the teeth surfaces, which will be washed away using a jet of water.
 These procedures are known as scaling and root planing.

 There are antibiotic medicines that are effective in eliminating gum infection, such as Arestin, and also saving the gums from reinfection.
 We usually prefer placing it in the deep gum pockets to facilitate optimum healing of the tissues.

 We will use a laser to remove the gum tissues that are inflamed due to the disease around your tooth roots.
 Plaque and tartar deposits around your teeth and gums will be removed.
 Next, we use a hand-held tool to smooth out rough surfaces on your teeth and tooth roots, which reduces the chances of reinfection and microbial accumulation.
 This procedure is pain-free, and the recovery time is also shorter.

-We prefer surgical procedures when periodontitis has severely affected the gums and jawbone.
-One procedure is gum grafting, in which we will extract healthy tissues from the palate and graft them on the affected area.
+We may refer you to a periodontist if we think surgery is the best option to treat your affected gums and jawbone.
+One procedure is gum grafting, in which the periodontist will extract healthy tissues from the palate and graft them on the affected area.
 This will increase the volume of gum tissues in the area where the gum line has receded.
-Another method is flap surgery, where we will pull back a section of your gums to clean and restore the roots of your teeth and damaged bone.
-We will put back the gums in place and prescribe medicines as required.
+Another method is flap surgery, where the periodontist will pull back a section of your gums to clean and restore the roots of your teeth and damaged bone.
+The gum will be placed back to the position, and necessary medicines are prescribed.